Every day our employees are resolutely focused on their quest to save and improve the lives of people around the world.

-We have partnered with our health plan providers in the U.S. (Aetna and Horizon BCBS) to enhance the care management our members receive, through an innovative single-nurse care model.
-Through this voluntary and confidential program, employees and their family members have access to a nurse who is dedicated to helping manage any chronic condition, such as diabetes, asthma and heart disease, in addition to providing support for severe and complex episodes of care, including cancer, high-risk pregnancies/NICU, transplants and infusion therapy, as well as inpatient admissions and obtaining appropriate services and treatment plans.
+We have partnered with our health plan providers in the U.S. to enhance the care management our members receive through an innovative single-nurse care model.
+Through this voluntary and confidential program, employees and their family members have access to a nurse who is dedicated to helping manage any chronic condition, such as diabetes, asthma and heart disease, in addition to providing support for severe and complex episodes of care, including cancer, high-risk pregnancies/Neonatal Intensive Care Unit, transplants and infusion therapy, as well as inpatient admissions and obtaining appropriate services and treatment plans.

 The Disability Leave team and our Global Employee Health group work with external vendors in the U.S. to develop and implement short- and long-term disability management and return-to-work policies and programs.
 Optimizing the health and productivity of our employees is a key goal of these efforts.
 Our centralized Workplace EnABLEment program in the U.S. ensures that employees with apparent and non-apparent disabilities are able to be accommodated, where feasible, to enable them to work to their full potential.

-We are concerned about the health and safety of our employees who travel on business, especially to international locations.
-Our Global Employee Health group maintains up-to-date information about infectious diseases that are prevalent in all countries, and their required immunizations.
-Business travelers are given any required immunizations, information on health conditions in the country of their destination, a traveler’s guide, a travel kit containing over-the-counter medications they may need, and an international emergency travel-assistance card.
-Employees may also consult with a Global Employee Health–licensed health care provider for specific travel-related prescription medications that may be needed during travel, possible preventive medical care prior to departure, information regarding the availability of medical care in the country of destination, and the possibility of medical care after return, as needed.
+We are committed to ensuring the health and safety of our employees who travel on business, especially to international locations.
+Our Global Employee Health group maintains up-to-date information about infectious diseases that are prevalent in all countries and their required immunizations.
+Business travelers are given any required immunizations, information on health conditions in the country of their destination, a traveler’s guide, a travel kit containing over-the-counter medications they may need and an international emergency travel-assistance card.
+Employees may also consult with a Global Employee Health–licensed health care provider for specific travel-related prescription medications that may be needed during travel, possible preventive medical care prior to departure, information regarding the availability of medical care in the country of destination and the possibility of medical care after return, as needed.